Spider-Man 2099: Publication history

 Spider-Man 2099 was one of the many Marvel characters to be re-imagined for the Marvel 2099 comic book line that showed future versions of classic Marvel characters living in the year 2099, approximately 107 years after the then-current Marvel Universe time period.
 Spider-Man 2099 was first featured in a five-page sneak preview of the first issue of his then-upcoming series in the 30th-anniversary issue of The Amazing Spider-Man.
 The Spider-Man 2099 series' first issue appeared shortly afterward.
 When originally published, the Marvel 2099 stories were meant to depict the official future of the Marvel Universe: a dystopian America governed by corrupt megacorporations with a number of cyberpunk elements.

 The character was originally designed by artist Rick Leonardi, with Peter David brought onto the series as writer to flesh out the character's alter ego, Miguel O'Hara, and supporting characters.
 Spider-Man 2099 #1 was written by Peter David, pencilled by Rick Leonardi, inked by Al Williamson, and lettered by Rick Parker.
 David named the character after his friend, actor Miguel Ferrer.
 Spider-Man 2099 #1 is the highest-selling single issue of any comic written by Peter David.

-Although the book was continuously selling more than 100,000 copies per issue, the book and entire 2099 comic line underwent a drastic shift in early 1996, with the firing of the 2099 series editor Joey Cavalieri.
+Although the book was continuously selling more than 100,000 copies per issue, the book and entire 2099 comic line underwent a drastic shift, in early 1996, with the firing of the 2099 series editor Joey Cavalieri.
 At this time, Marvel's finances and future were unstable, and sudden firings were quite common.
-Like virtually all of the other writers in the line, Peter David chose to show solidarity with his editor, and resigned from the book with issue #44.
+Like virtually all of the other writers in the line, Peter David chose to show solidarity with his editor, and he resigned from the book with issue #44.
 Marvel turned the 2099 titles over to fill-in writers and editors.
 The last two issues of Spider-Man 2099 were done without Peter David's input and the series ended with issue #46.
 A few months later, Marvel announced they would publish a new 2099 title, 2099: World of Tomorrow, immediately following the last issues of the original titles, under the new staff.
 The new bi-monthly title lasted eight issues and was meant to serve as a finale for the 2099 line and the end of its regular publication.